St. Joseph's College Annual Greater New York Regional

 indicating the correctness of the submission via.

-Guide document, and will be reviewed at the pre-competition briefing).
+Contestants Guide document, and will be reviewed at the pre-competition

-the competition, nor is the use of headphones, or cell phones, or any
+during the competition, nor is the use of headphones, or cell phones,

-(flash drives, diskettes, CD’s, etc) may be used during the competition.
+devices (flash drives, CD’s, DVD's, etc) may be used during the competition.

 Violations will result in disqualification.

-receive awards; a team must submit at least one correct solution to be
+will receive awards; a team must submit at least one correct solution

 The